Yerba mate is a traditional South American tea that contains a large amount of caffeine.

 Providing it is consumed at a sensible temperature, all the evidence points to yerba mate being a healthy choice.

-This tea is also a great alternative to coffee for those who are looking for something slightly lower in caffeine.
+Alongside drinks like matcha green tea, yerba mate is also a great alternative to coffee for those who are looking for something slightly lower in caffeine.

 Looking for more herbal tea options?
 See this article for a review of hibiscus tea.